marianecrt/marianecrt/README.md

   </div>

+- ### My name is Mariane.
+Welcome to my github profile.
-- 🎓 I'm currently pursuing my bachelor's degree in computer science and post-degree in data science;
+- ### 🎓 I'm currently pursuing my bachelor's degree in computer science and post-degree in data science;
-- I love to travel 🛫, play soccer ⚽ and videogame 🎮.
+- ### I love to travel 🛫, play soccer ⚽ and videogame 🎮.

 </div>